 Check for faulty units.
 Check the condensation holes on the underside of the brake chambers to make sure they are open.
 The spring brake has two brake chambers, a service chamber and an emergency chamber or spring chamber.
-Service brake chambers should be disassembled and cleaned at 50,000 miles or yearly.
+Service brake chambers should be disassembled and cleaned per interval described in Table 4-2.
 The diaphragm and any marginal parts should be replaced.
-When replacing the service diaphragm, replace the corresponding parts for the other chamber on the same axle (to aid in even brake application and release.)
+When replacing the service diaphragm, replace the corresponding parts for the other chamber on the same axle (to aid in even brake application and release).
 Examine yoke pin for wear and replace as necessary.
 The spring chamber should not be serviced.
 Replace entire unit (both service and spring chamber) if spring chamber becomes faulty.

-The spring brake chamber employs a spring with high forces. service should not be attempted.
+The spring brake chamber employs a spring with high forces.
+Service should not be attempted.
 Serious injury or death may result.